vchan2/vchan2.github.io/2024APCalculusBC.md

     * Friday, May.
 9: AP Calculus FRQ practice/review (2307)
   * Week of May.
 12
     * Monday, May.
 12: AP test, spare during class
     * Wednesday, May.
-14: Celebration! (with Mr. Merrick)
+14: Celebration! (with Mr. Merrick, 2307)
     * Friday, May.
 16: Victoria Day weekend
   * Week of May.
 19
     * Monday, May.
 19: Victoria Day weekend